lucianoAvinas/lapgm/README.md

 ```

 # References
+1. L. Vinas, A. A. Amini, J. Fischer, and A. Sudhyadhom.
+LapGM: A Multisequence MR Bias Correction
+and Normalization Model. arXiv.org:2209.13619 [physics.med-ph], Sept.
+2022.

-1. Chris A. Cocosco et al. “BrainWeb: Online Interface to a 3D MRI Simulated Brain Database”.
+2. C.A.
+Cocosco, V. Kollokian, R.K.-S. Kwan, A.C.
+Evans.
+“BrainWeb: Online Interface to a 3D MRI Simulated Brain Database”.
 In: NeuroImage 5 (1997), p.
 425.